bazelbuild/bazel/site/docs/skylark/language.md

 inspired from Python, it is not a general-purpose language and most Python features are not included.

-The following constructs have been added to the Core Build Language: `if` statements, `for` loops, and function definitions.
-They behave like in Python.
 Here is an example to show the syntax:

 ```python